 Ease of Use

 The ease of use metric is an assessment of how the user interacts with the machine.
 Mixers are supposed to make the time spent in the kitchen more productive and hopefully more enjoyable.
-To be clear, all stand mixers have a learning curve that requires a nontrivial amount of time and effort to unlock their benefits.
+To be clear, all mixers have a learning curve that requires a nontrivial amount of time and effort to unlock their benefits.
 However, this process shouldn't be convoluted or made overly difficult due to poor product design.
 Given the large role that ease of use plays in user satisfaction, we weight this metric to account for 30% of the overall product score.

 In this evaluation we pay close attention to the user interface; how the machine is turned on, the dials for selecting mixing speed as well as the range of speeds available.
 We establish which tasks can be conducted single-handedly and which require a bit more engagement.
 We assess the sturdiness of the machine and whether it wobbles or moves around.
 We note if there is a gap between the mixing attachment and the bowl that, if large enough, will require the user to manually contribute to the incorporation of the ingredients.